Davos Ski Resort

 At 1,560m Davos is one of the highest towns in Europe.
 Together with the more village-like Klosters, it shares a large ski area ("Davos Klosters") with big verticals and 320km of mostly intermediate-friendly runs, plus some epic off-piste itineraries for better skiers.

 Most of the pistes are steepish blues and reds, and perfect for most intermediates.
-Advanced skiers will want to venture off-piste, on either marked but unpatrolled official itineraries, or unofficial routes that take you far from the piste network, for which a guide is recommended.
-But even the official runs can be well over 10km long as they wind their way from the top of Weissfluhgipfel (2845m).
-If snow condition permit, you can ski all the way down to Davos (1560m), Klosters (1190m), Serneus (990m) and even Kublis (810m).
-If you think your technique might let you down on such a long journey, there are plenty of ski schools to help you improve.
+Advanced skiers will want to venture off-piste, on either marked but unpatrolled official itineraries, or unofficial routes that take you far from the piste network, for which a mountain guide is recommended.
+If snow condition permit, you can ski all the way down from the top of the highest lift at Weissfluhgipfel (2845m) to Davos (1560m), Klosters (1190m), Serneus (990m) and even Kublis (810m).

 Davos itself is officially split into Davos Dorf and Davos Platz but it is not easy to tell where one starts and the other stops.
-And Davos is very much a town rather than than a picture-postcard Swiss mountain village.
-It hosts the World Economic Forum every January, and is also home to the Institute for Snow and Avalanche Research, and there are office blocks, shops, a casino, a theatre, a cinema, a museum and a gallery, as well as the hotels, restaurants and bars you would expect in a ski resort.
+And Davos is very much a town rather than than a mountain village.
+It hosts the World Economic Forum every January, and there are office blocks, shops, a casino, a theatre, a cinema, a museum and a gallery, as well as all the hotels, restaurants and bars you would expect in a ski resort.

 Those wanting somewhere less urban should stay in Klosters.
-This favourite Alpine haunt of the Prince of Wales still has a rural, family-friendly atmosphere, despite it having grown into a medium-sized ski resort with more Gault Millau gourmet points (the Swiss equivalent of Michelin stars) per resident than anywhere else in Switzerland.
+This favourite Alpine haunt of the King of England still has a rural, family-friendly atmosphere, despite it having grown into a medium-sized resort with more Gault Millau gourmet points (the Swiss equivalent of Michelin stars) per resident than anywhere else in Switzerland.

-Whatever option you choose, there is no shortage of accommodation, with plenty of hotels and apartments and some chalets.
-Davos and Klosters are easily reached by car or train from Zurich Airport in 2-3 hours, making them very ‘weekendable’, although you will need a lot more than a long weekend to make the most of the skiing.
+Whether you choose Davos or Klosters, there is no shortage of accommodation, with plenty of hotels and apartments and some chalets.
+Davos and Klosters are both easily reached by car or train from Zurich Airport, making them ‘weekendable’, although you will need a lot more than a long weekend to make the most of the skiing.

 Davos Pros & Cons